paulo-normando/android-dio-soccer-news/README.md

 # Soccer News App

-- Final app for woman soccer news app based in America Cup git hub pages that simulates an json Api
+- Final app for woman soccer solutions app based in America Cup git hub pages that simulates an json Api

 # Features

 - Implementation of Firebase and Craslytics plugin;
-- RecycleView and Livedata for refresh of favorite news list;
+- RecycleView and Livedata for refresh of favorite solutions list;
 - Api Json acessad by Retrotif;
 - Picasso for imagem suport and access;
 - Layout and colores projected with Material Desing;